Riverview, Florida: Geography

 Riverview is located southeast of the center of Hillsborough County.
 The Alafia River flows through the northern part of the CDP and forms part of its northeastern border, separating Riverview from Bloomingdale to the northeast.
 Other neighboring communities, all unincorporated, are Brandon to the north, Palm River-Clair Mel to the northwest, Progress Village and Gibsonton to the west, Apollo Beach to the southwest, Balm to the south, and FishHawk to the east.

 Interstate 75 forms the western edge of the Riverview CDP, with access from Exits 246, 250, 254, and 256.
 U.S. Route 301 runs through the western side of the CDP, parallel to I-75 and through the original settlement of Riverview at the Alafia River.
 Downtown Tampa is 12 mi to the northwest via US-301 and the Selmon Expressway.

 According to the United States Census Bureau, the Riverview CDP has a total area of 124.3 sqkm, of which 119.6 sqkm are land and 4.6 sqkm, or 3.72%, are water.

 Demographics

+As of the 2020 United States census, there were 107,396 people, 33,082 households, and 24,057 families residing in the CDP.